-HUD: What Is It And What Are HUD Homes?
+What Is HUD And What Are HUD Homes?

-It’s likely that you’ve heard of HUD before, but do you actually know what it is?
-If you’re in the process of buying a house, it can be very useful for you to learn more about this government agency.
-HUD provides many opportunities for home buyers – knowing what they are and how they work can save you tens of thousands of dollars.
+HUD provides many opportunities for home buyers – knowing what they are and how they work could save you tens of thousands of dollars.
 Read on to learn more about this agency and the homes they have to offer to determine whether purchasing one is right for you.

 What Is HUD?

 HUD is an acronym for the Department of Housing and Urban Development, a government agency that was established in 1965.
 President Lyndon B. Johnson established HUD as part of an effort to combat poverty.
-Through its federal policies and programs, the agency ensures that all individuals in urban areas have access to quality housing that is inclusive and affordable.
+Through its federal policies and programs, HUD works to ensure that all individuals in urban areas have access to quality housing that is inclusive and affordable.

-Because it’s a cabinet-level federal agency, HUD is run by a secretary, who is appointed by the president and approved by the Senate.
-Among other responsibilities, the HUD Secretary supervises the Federal Housing Administration and manages public programs that aid in community development and provide citizens with rental assistance.
+HUD is a cabinet-level federal agency run by a secretary who is appointed by the president and approved by the Senate.
+Among other responsibilities, the HUD secretary supervises the Federal Housing Administration and manages public programs that aid in community development and provide citizens with rental assistance.

 Through the FHA, HUD helps home buyers who don’t qualify for conventional loans obtain affordable mortgages.
 The FHA’s mortgage insurance program offers low-income home buyers, or those with bad credit, the ability to qualify for FHA loans, which are secured by the government.

-HUD homes are foreclosed properties that were originally purchased with FHA loans.
-Residential properties become HUD homes when a homeowner is unable to keep up with their monthly mortgage payments and defaults on their loan.
+HUD homes are foreclosed homes originally purchased with FHA loans.
+Residential properties become HUD homes when a homeowner is unable to keep up with their monthly mortgage payments and defaults on their loan resulting in a foreclosure.
 The FHA steps in, pays the remaining mortgage balance to the lender and seizes the homeowner’s property.

-- Housing Choice Voucher Program (Section 8): Enables low-income families to afford homeownership by providing a recurring subsidy that assists them in making their monthly mortgage payments.
+- Housing Choice Voucher Program (Section 8): This program enables low-income families to afford homeownership by providing a recurring subsidy that assists them in making their monthly mortgage payments.

 - One Dollar Program: Allows low- or moderate-income families to purchase HUD homes – which have been on the market for over 6 months – for only $1.